-Wuhan has shut down public transportation, canceling planes and trains, as well as temporarily suspending bus, subway and ferry service in order to attempt to curb the spread of the epidemic, The New York Times reports.
-Travel restrictions are also in place in 12 cities in central China’s Hubei province, according to the AP.
+Wuhan has shut down public transportation, canceling planes and trains, as well as temporarily suspending bus, subway and ferry service to attempt to curb the spread of the epidemic, The New York Times reports.
+Travel restrictions and partial lockdowns are also in place in at least 15 cities, affecting almost 60 million people, according to CNN.

 Part of the Great Wall, Shanghai Disneyland and Beijing's Forbidden City are many other places have been closed indefinitely.